Candido Tirona

-Candido Tirona y Tria (August 29, 1863 – November 10, 1896) was a Filipino revolutionary leader who participated in the Battle of Binakayan-Dalahican during the Philippine Revolution.
+Candido Tirona y Tria (August 29, 1863 – November 10, 1896) was a Filipino revolutionary leader who participated and died in the Battle of Binakayan-Dalahican during the Philippine Revolution.
 He was a secretary of war in Magdalo chapter of the Katipunan and a close friend of Emilio Aguinaldo.

 Tirona was born to Don Estanislao Tirona and Juana Mata.
 His father was a capitan municipal of Cavite Viejo.
 His brother Daniel Tirona also became a general in the revolution.